oscarlab/graphene-tests/lmbench/README.md

-# LMBench 2.5 example
+# LMBench example

-This directory contains an example for running LMBench 2.5 in Graphene, including the Makefile and a template for generating the manifest.
+This directory contains an example for running LMBench in Graphene, including the Makefile and a template for generating the manifest.
+The configuration is only tested with LMBench 2.5 and does not work for LMBench 3.0+.
 The application is tested on Ubuntu 16.04, with both normal Linux and SGX platforms.

 # Generating the manifest